 As discussed in Note 7, the Company issued 93,297 shares of Series B Convertible Preferred Stock on July 3, 2023 and 17,160.48 shares of Series A Convertible Preferred Stock on April 12, 2024.
-As of June 30, 2024, no shares of Series B Convertible Preferred Stock or Series A Convertible Preferred Stock and the Series A Convertible Preferred Stock and the Series A Convertible Preferred Stock and the Series B Convertible Preferred Stock and the Series A Convertible Preferred Stock and the Series A Convertible Preferred Stock and Series A Convertible Preferred Stock remained issued and outstanding.
+As of September 30, 2024, no shares of Series B Convertible Preferred Stock or Series A Convertible Preferred Stock remain issued and outstanding.
+The Company reviewed the terms of the Series B Convertible Preferred Stock and the Series A Convertible Preferred Stock and noted that such stock had no preferential rights and that the liquidation preference for each would be on parity with that of the Company's common shares.
+Because the Series B Convertible Preferred Stock and the Series A Convertible Preferred Stock had the same level of subordination and, in substance, the same characteristics as the Company's common shares, the Company included the Series B Convertible Preferred Stock and Series A Convertible Preferred Stock, on an if-converted basis, in the basic and diluted net loss per share attributable to common stockholders calculation for all periods in which the Series B Convertible Preferred Stock and the Series A Convertible Preferred Stock remained issued and outstanding.